MonkyDCristian/SEMA_Sim/documentation/depth_camera.md

 ## Cameras already available for SEMA sim

-SEMA sim has three models of oak-d cameras, the LITE, POE and PRO model.
+SEMA sim has three models of oak-d cameras, the LITE, POE and PRO.
 These models are written as a macro object model and you can call them from the depthai_camera_macro.xaro file in sema_descrition/urdf/macro.

 Lines 134 to 148 of the sema_description/urdf/sema.xacro file show you how to set up the camera on the UR arm.